The American Express Gold Rewards is an iconic card.

 - 24/7 customer service.

-- The Hotel Collection — get exclusive benefits at more than 330 different hotels and resorts in more than 40 countries around the world.
+- The Hotel Collection — get a credit of up to $100 to spend on amenities at more than 600 different hotels and resorts in more than 30 countries worldwide.
+Cardholders also get complimentary room upgrades, when available.

 - Extended warranty.